bcgov/developer.connect/web/site/content/en-CA/products/br/overview.md

 ## Fees

 All fees are specified within the regulations.
-Details of the fees and service charges can be found on the
-<a href="https://www2.gov.bc.ca/gov/content/employment-business/business/managing-a-business/permits-licences/businesses-incorporated-companies/forms-corporate-registry" target="_blank"> business site</a>.
+<a href="https://www.bcregistry.gov.bc.ca/product-fees" target="_blank">See our fee schedule for details</a>

 ---